JimDesu/basis-lang/spec.md

 - Bracket form attaches to the class header and is scoped class-wide: all signatures in the class body share the same type parameter binding when an instance is declared.
 - Inline form attaches to a standalone command's parameter list and is scoped to that single signature: the type variable lives only within that one command.

-Mixing the two surfaces — using inline form on a class method, or bracket form on a standalone command — is rejected with a static error (drift-control §3.2).
+Mixing the two surfaces — using inline form on a class method, or bracket form on a standalone command — is rejected with a static error.
 The two forms exist because they serve structurally different cases: class-wide type parameters are shared across all the class's methods (the bracket-form scope), while standalone-command type variables are local to a single signature (the inline-form scope).

 **A type variable may be introduced only once in any given signature.** The form `(T:C1, T:C2)` — repeating the same type variable name with two class bounds — is a static error.
 The surface admits a single bound per type variable introduction; multi-class constraints on a single type variable are expressed via combined classes (§9.2): the user declares `.class CombinedC : C1, C2` and writes `(T:CombinedC)` at the inline position.
 The single-bound-per-introduction rule keeps the inline form minimal — `(T:Class)` is a constraint-on-T-by-the-named-class, not a mini-language for arbitrary type-variable predicates.